Logiqx/logiqx-dev/DatUtil/readme.txt

 Game selection:

-  -g  individual game selection. use the @ symbol to specify a file of names.
-  -c  include clones (for use with the -g option)
+  -g  individual game selection. use the @ symbol to specify a file of names -c  include clones (for use with the -g option)
-  -G  select games from a specified sourcefile. the @ method is also supported.
-  -!  changes the -g and -G options (including the -c option) to exclude games -r  remove clones
+  -G  select games from a specified sourcefile. the @ method is also supported -!  changes the -g and -G options (including the -c option) to exclude games -r  remove clones